SPINLab/AIS_Barcin_QGIS/README.md

 The script below is a fairly simple script that allows you to copy all files with a certain extension to a new folder without integrating the sub folders.

-This script can also be run in the jupyter notebook.
+This script can be downloaded [here]() or run in the jupyter notebook by copy pasting the code below.

 ```python
 #This script allows you to copy all files with a certain extension to a new folder without integrating the sub folders